NieuwlandGeo/SLDReader/README.md

 * An SLDReader that parses an SLD document into a style object.
 * A function createOlStyleFunction that converts the parsed style object into a function that you can use in OpenLayers to style features.

-The OpenLayers style converter tries to efficient by recycling OpenLayers Style instances wherever possible.
+The OpenLayers style converter tries to be as efficient as possible by recycling OpenLayers Style instances whenever possible.

 **CONTRIBUTIONS WELCOME!**